Paul Marcinkus: Early life

 Marcinkus was born in Cicero, Illinois, the son of Lithuanian immigrants and the youngest of five children.
 His father worked as a window cleaner, among other occupations.

-After attending Archbishop Quigley Preparatory Seminary and St. Mary of the Lake Seminary, Paul was ordained to the priesthood for the Archdiocese of Chicago on May 3, 1947, and served parish assignments with both St. Christina's and Holy Cross Church on the city's south side.
-By 1949, he had been appointed to the archdiocese's matrimonial tribunal, which processed applications to have marriages annulled.
+After attending Archbishop Quigley Preparatory Seminary and St. Mary of the Lake Seminary, Marcinkus was ordained to the priesthood for the Archdiocese of Chicago on May 3, 1947, and served parish assignments with both St. Christina's and Holy Cross Church on the city's south side.
+By 1949, he had been appointed to the archdiocese's matrimonial tribunal, which processed petitions to recognize the nullity of putatively valid marriages.

 International career

 In 1950, Marcinkus began to fulfil special assignments for the Holy See and became friendly with Cardinal Giovanni Battista Montini, later Pope Paul VI, while studying canon law at the Gregorian University.
 Upon earning his degree in 1953, he completed the two-year program for prospective diplomats at the Pontifical Ecclesiastical Academy and was assigned to Bolivia in 1955 and to Canada four years later, serving as secretary in the nunciature of the Holy See in both instances.

 Beginning in December 1959, he worked at the Secretariat of State in Rome and served on occasion as an interpreter for Pope John XXIII and as an English translator for Pope Paul VI.
 Under Paul VI, he helped manage arrangements for papal overseas trips.
-His height and muscular build served him well as an "informal bodyguard" for Paul VI, earning him the nickname "The Gorilla".
-On January 6, 1969, he received his episcopal consecration as Titular Archbishop of Horta.
+His height and muscular build served him well as an "informal bodyguard" for Paul VI, earning him the nickname "The Papón".
+On January 6, 1969, he received his episcopal consecration as titular Bishop of Horta.